 Advantages of Asana

-- Instead of using a third-party chatting tool, Asana provides a company communication tool like instant messaging tools for informal chats.
+- Instead of using a third-party chatting tool, Asana provides a company communication tool like instant messaging for informal chats.

 Disadvantages of Asana